NaturalIntelligence/fast-xml-parser/README.md

 </details>

 ### Limitations
  Currently FXP fails to parse XML with attributes has ">" in the value.
 This problem is left open as change in regex for its fix is degrading the performance.
 And the parser become very slow in case of long attrbute names.
+Hoever, It is not ignored and we're working on the fix.

 ### Worth to mention